-Final or intermediary topographies of semi-conductor products (electronic circuits incorporated into chips) are protectable by an industrial property right, which grants to its holder an exclusive right of exploitation and reproduction for ten years from its filing date or from its first exploitation.
+Final or intermediary topographies of semi-conductor products (electronic circuits incorporated into chips) are protectable by an industrial property right, which grants its holder an exclusive right of exploitation and reproduction for ten years after its filing date or its first exploitation.

 Trade secrets are protectable without any procedural formalities and for an unlimited period.
 The information must:

 A recent law (No 2018/670, transposing Directive (EU) No 2016/943 of 30 July 2018) strengthened the regime for the protection of know-how by, in particular, providing for the possibility of obtaining measures, provisional or otherwise, to prohibit, destroy or recall products resulting from an infringement of a trade secret.

 The main regulations applicable to personal data protection (hereinafter referred to collectively as the "Data Protection Regulation") are: